Pola X: Plot

 Pierre lives a carefree life with his widowed mother in a Normandy chateau, enjoying rising fame as a pseudonymous author.
 He also visits Lucie, his fiancée and childhood friend, at her parents' chateau.
 In a bar he sees his cousin Thibault, a stockbroker, who says he is welcome to stay at Thibault's apartment in Paris but wonders why Pierre is being followed by a young vagrant woman.
 When Pierre turns to look, the woman runs away.

 Driving through the forest, Pierre is disturbed to see the vagrant woman, who resembles a ghostly figure from his dreams.
 She tells him in a strong foreign accent that she is his half-sister Isabelle and recounts her unhappy life.
 She and her two companions (a Romanian woman, Razerka, and a small girl) are apparently refugees from conflict in Eastern Europe.

-Abandoning his home, mother and fiancée, Pierre takes Isabelle to Paris and goes to see Thibault, who bitterly insists he doesn't recognise the man and throws them out.
+Abandoning his home, mother and fiancée, Pierre takes Isabelle to Paris.
+Trying to find Thibault, a cab driver refuses to take them any further and says that the girls stink.
+When they finally find Thibault, he bitterly insists he does not recognise Pierre and throws them out.
 Wandering the streets of Paris, fearful of deportation, the group find a cheap hotel.
 Pierre rejects his previous ideas for a second novel in favour of a grittier, more mature work that reflects the hidden truths of life.
 His publisher warns that his sophomoric pursuit of harsh truths will result in affected and inferior work compared to the youthful innocence that comes naturally to him, and refuses his request for an advance.

-At the zoo, Pierre misanthropically tells the small girl that the animals act unhappy because to them, all humans stink.
-She is slapped by an adult stranger after telling random people in the street that they stink, falls, and incurs a head wound she dies from.
-Again fearful of deportation, Pierre, Isabelle, and Razerka leave her body and proceed to a run-down warehouse commandeered by a terroristic cult; apparently in exchange for chaperoning Razerka safely to a man she knows there, Pierre and Isabelle are given lodging with the group, who train for guerrilla warfare and practise industrial music.
-Pierre and Isabelle succumb to the incestuous passion that had been coalescing till that point.
+At the zoo, Pierre tells the small girl that to animals all humans stink.
+After the small girl subsequently starts telling random people in the street that they stink, a man viciously slaps her and she falls, hitting her head.
+Then next day she dies.
+Again fearful of deportation, Pierre, Isabelle, and Razerka leave the girl's body and proceed to a run-down warehouse where a strange para-military group training for guerrilla warfare and rehearsing industrial music.
+Apparently in exchange for chaperoning Razerka safely to a man she knows there, Pierre and Isabelle are given lodging with the group.
+Pierre and Isabelle initially sleep separate but eventually succumb to the incestuous passion that had been coalescing between them.